Mechatronics EE/ME 345

 Have a service such as that of the SMU Computer Resource Center print them in bulk for you (start with El for now).
 Whichever printing service you use, I recommend binding them such that pages can be replaced (e.g. three-ring bindable) in case there are major revisions to a section during the term.

-Throughout the semester, you should be ready to show these (current) in any class, with threat of 10% quiz grade deductions.
+Throughout the semester, you should be ready to show these (current) in any class, with threat of 10% homework grade deductions.

 Video pre-class lectures